deadlydog/deadlydog.github.io/_posts/2024-04-12-PowerShell-DevOps-Global-Summit-2024-reflections.md

 As a presenter, I'll say that the process of getting set up and ready to present was easy and very smooth.
 I'm looking forward to seeing the feedback that attendees left for me, watching the recording once it is posted in a few weeks, and am hoping to present again next year.

+> Update May 13, 2024: You can now find the recording of my presentation on the [PowerShell.org YouTube channel here](https://www.youtube.com/watch?v=oM_2sOE9Y6g), and [my slide deck here](https://github.com/deadlydog/Presentation.StopManuallyPublishingYourPowerShellModules).

 ## Summary

 __So was the conference worth it for me?__